-Since 1963 Sutton has beeen the home of Sir Reginald and Lady Sheffield, and features collections of family artwork brought from their former home at Normany Park in Lincolnshire.
+Since 1963 Sutton has been the home of Sir Reginald and Lady Sheffield and features collections of family artwork brought from their former home at Normanby Park in Lincolnshire.

 The former walled garden now is home to a falconry display company (separate fee applies for entry).

 Please note that the house is open for guided tours only, but the gardens are open regularly, with payment at an honesty box.
 Sutton Park has won the Yorkshire in Bloom competition on numerous occasions.